 7. I have taken a university-level Chemistry and/or Biology more than ten years ago.
 Does this mean I have to repeat Chemistry 11 and/or Biology 12?

 Applicants that have completed university-level chemistry and/or biology more than 10 years ago must first apply for transfer credit.
 Once the transfer credit has been assessed by our Registrar's office, it will be reviewed by admissions and the science department and a decision will be made whether those credits meet the chemistry and/or biology prerequisites.
-You will be notified in writing about the decision.
+You will be notified by email about the decision.

 8. Once I have been invited into the program, is there a chance of deferring my seat if I am unable to attend that fall?